yoselalberto/RepData_PeerAssessment1/PA1_template.md

 #### Missing values in the dataset

-The only column with missing values is steps.
+The only column with missing values is *steps*.

 ```r